Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2017) Intraoperative localized constrained registration in navigated bronchoscopy.
-Medical physics (Lancaster).
+Medical Physics (Lancaster). vol. 44 (8).

 - (2015) A novel platform for electromagnetic navigated ultrasound bronchoscopy (EBUS).
 International Journal of Computer Assisted Radiology and Surgery.